survoai/humalect-docs/docs/07-Datasources/Overview.md

 ---
 sidebar_position: 1
-title: Datasources overview
+title: Datasources Overview
-description: Databases and caches supported by Humalect platform
+description: Databases and caches supported by the Humalect platform
 ---

 ## What do we mean by data sources?